The law on surrogacy and parental responsibility

 Obtaining a Parental Order has certain criteria that must be met before the formal process can begin.
 These include:

-- Either there is one intended parent, e.g. a single parent, or, if there are two intended parents, they are married/in a civil partnership or in an enduring family relationship together (same-sex couples and co-parents are eligible to apply for Parental Orders as joint applicants.
+- Either there is one intended parent, e.g. a single parent, or, if there are two intended parents, they are married/in a civil partnership or an enduring family relationship together (same-sex couples and co-parents are eligible to apply for Parental Orders as joint applicants.
 In some circumstances separated couples will still qualify as being in an enduring family relationship).

 - Any intended parent(s) must be aged over 18.